donxw/TTGO_WeatherUsingArduinoJSON6/README.md

   client.print("Host: api.openweathermap.org\r\n");
   client.print("Connection: close\r\n\r\n");
 ```
 - if all went well, the client variable will receive and store the JSON data returned from api.openweathermap.org.
-The next step is extracting this data and assigning it to variables that can be used.
+The next step is extracting this data and assigning it to variables.
 ---
 **Parsing the returned JSON data to Arduino variables**

 This next step heavily relies on the the JSON Assistant located here:  https://arduinojson.org/v6/assistant/.
-This assistant can generate all the code needed to parse the returned JSON data within the client variable by providing a sample of the JSON data.
+This assistant can generate all the code needed to parse the returned JSON data if you cut/paste a sample of the JSON data you would like parsed.
 Here is one way to do it:
-1)  as shown above, manually entering the api url into a browser returns the JSON data to the browser window.
+1)  as shown above, manually enter the api url into a browser.
+The JSON data is returned to the browser window.
 Copy this data.
 2)  navigate to the JSON Assistant - https://arduinojson.org/v6/assistant/
 3)  paste in the JSON data - example data:
 {"coord":{"lon":-122.09,"lat":37.67},"weather":[{"id":800,"main":"Clear","description":"clear sky","icon":"01d"}],"base":"stations","main":{"temp":61.5,"feels_like":60.67,"temp_min":57,"temp_max":66.2,"pressure":1020,"humidity":93},"visibility":11265,"wind":{"speed":6.93,"deg":270},"clouds":{"all":1},"dt":1579996765,"sys":{"type":1,"id":4322,"country":"US","sunrise":1579965455,"sunset":1580001801},"timezone":-28800,"id":0,"name":"Hayward","cod":200}